-The KELT data has some peculiarities that users should be aware of before using.
+The KELT data have some peculiarities that users should be aware of before using.
 KELT observes a set of preselected fields across the sky.
 The field locations are set for historical reasons.
 Fields are observed with a cadence of about 20-30 minutes, with time baselines from 3 to 11 years, each clear night when above an airmass of 1.5.
-The data are gathered over time, and the data reduced about once every two years, so a given lightcurve will typically end within the past 2 years, during which we have been accumulating more data.
+The data are gathered over time, and the data reduced about once every two to three years, so a given lightcurve on disk will typically end within the past 2 years, during which we have been accumulating more data.

 The KELT pixels are 23 arcseconds across.
 That means that blending with nearby stars can be considerable.
 We obtain lightcurves for essentially everything in the field that is a known point source.
 We are mostly complete in the range 8 < V < 13.
 We do not currently have the ability to extract transient sources.

-The KELT telescopes have German Equatorial Mounts.
-That means that depending whether they are pointing east or west of the meridian, the camera fields of view are flipped by 180 degrees.
+The KELT telescopes have German Equatorial mounts.
+That means that depending whether the telescope is pointing east or west of the meridian, the camera field of view is flipped by 180 degrees.
 So observations of a given field are taken in east or west orientation and need to be reduced separately.
-Therefore, for each star observed, we have an east lightcurve and a west lightcurve, each with their own systematic noise properties, since the different orientations have different levels of blending and are taken at different time and airmass levels.
+Therefore, for each star observed, we have an east lightcurve and a west lightcurve, each with their own systematic noise properties, since the different orientations have different levels of blending and are taken at different times and airmass levels.